yewstack/yew/docs/more/testing.md

-Support for [shallow rendering](https://github.com/yewstack/yew/issues/1413) and a proposal to [expose the code Yew uses internally for testing components](https://github.com/yewstack/yew/issues/1413) can be found on our Github repository.
+Support for [shallow rendering](https://github.com/yewstack/yew/issues/1413) and a proposal to [expose the code Yew uses internally for testing components](https://github.com/yewstack/yew/issues/1413) can be found in the GitHub repository.
 :::

 ## wasm\_bindgen\_test